We are an innovative partnership that integrates Queensland research, education and care for better health outcomes.

 Themes and Goals

-We work on a wide range of projects in Queensland and nationally as part of the Australian Health Research Alliance.
+In addition, we work on a wide range of projects in Queensland and nationally as part of the Australian Health Research Alliance.

 Some of the ways BDHP encourages collaboration is by: